squadgazzz/solana-simple-cow/PROJECT_DESCRIPTION.md

    - See offered amounts, wanted amounts, and maker addresses
 5. **Accept an Offer**:
    - Click "Accept" button on any offer
-   - All token accounts are automatically derived
+   - All token accounts are automatically derived and created if needed
+   - Missing Associated Token Accounts (ATAs) are created automatically in the transaction
-   - Confirm the transaction in your wallet
+   - Confirm the transaction in your wallet (taker pays ~0.004 SOL for ATA creation if needed)
    - Tokens are atomically swapped!
 6. **Cancel Your Offer**:
    - Find your offer in the list